-WPD measures the progress of the performance obligation using the output method.
+WPD measures the progress of performance obligations using the output method.
 Output method recognised revenue is based on direct measurements of value transferred to the customer.
 Accordingly WPD records turnover on a monthly basis, based on the amount of KWh of electricity delivered.